-Why Switzerland? is a question we’re frequently asked.
-For starters, it’s the birthplace of the Rhône and the Rhine for […]Keep Reading
+Why Switzerland?
+This is s a question we’re frequently asked.
+For starters, it’s the birthplace of the Rhône, and the […]Keep Reading

-Among those many bottles were many Chasselas, which is not surprising since it is the second most widely planted variety in Switzerland, just behind Pinot Noir.
-Chasselas is indigenous to the Alpine region (its exact place of birth is still undetermined) and unsurprisingly, when you remove it from home, it doesn’t fare as well.
+Among those many bottles were many Chasselas.
+This is not surprising since it is the second most widely planted variety in Switzerland, just behind Pinot Noir.
+Chasselas is indigenous to the Alpine region – its exact place of birth is still undetermined – and unsurprisingly, when you remove it from home, it doesn’t fare as well.
 Within Switzerland, it has a remarkable capacity to adapt to and reflect the terroirs in which it is planted.
 It reaches its zenith in the Grand Crus of Lavaux and its richly dense and profoundly mineral wines.
 If the architecture of Chasselas in Lavaux is Baroque, in the Valais and along the southwestern shores of Lac Léman it is Roccoco – playful, delicate, whimsical and full of joy and light – and the exact style we were searching for when we created L’Alpage the autumn of 2019.

 L’Alpage is the quintessential white wine to slake one’s thirst after a day of skiing or mountaineering, the perfect wine to have with raclette or cave-aged Gruyère, the very calling cards of Switzerland.
 We were so transported by this wine that we couldn’t think of a more suitable label than something that evokes the Art-Deco Swiss travel posters of the 1930s.
 The name L’Alpage refers to the mountain meadows where the famed Swiss dairy cows graze in summer.
-If you need a mental image, they’re a lot like to beginning of the Sound of Music minus only the Julie Andrews high belt and twirl.
+If you need a mental image, they look exactly like the beginning of the Sound of Music minus only the Julie Andrews high belt and twirl.